VS Code’s background

 Visual Studio (full version) is a “full-featured” and “convenient” development environment.

 Visual Studio (free “Express” versions – only until 2017) are feature-centered and simplified versions of the full version.
 Feature-centered meaning that there are different versions (Visual Studio Web Developer, Visual Studio C#, etc.) depending on your goal.

 The latest edition of Visual Studio—Visual Studio 2019 (Dev16)—was released April 2, 2019.
-The latest update is 16.9.0, and it was released on March 2, 2021.
-The end-of-support date for Visual Studio 2019 has not been determined.
-However, most Visual Studio editions are supported ten to eleven years after the initial release.
+The latest update (16.9.0) was released on March 2, 2021.
+Visual Studio 2019’s end-of-support date is undetermined.
+Most editions of Visual Studio are supported until ten years after the initial release.

 Core team turnover

 Jay Schmelzer is the Director of Program Management for Microsoft’s Visual Studio Team.